rss2025/rss2025.github.io/_information/cfp.md

 published: true
 ---

-We are pleased to announce the 21st edition of the “Robotics: Science and Systems” (RSS) conference to be held at the [University of Southern California](https://www.usc.edu/){:target="_blank"} in Los Angeles, California, from June 21 - 25, 2025.
+We are pleased to announce the 21st edition of the “Robotics: Science and Systems” (RSS) conference to be held at the [University of Southern California](https://www.usc.edu/){:target="_blank"} in Los Angeles, California, USA, from June 21 - 25, 2025.

 RSS is a single-track conference that connects researchers working on all aspects of robotics including scientific foundations, mechanisms, algorithms, applications, and analysis of robotic systems.
 The single-track format gives attendees an opportunity to learn about state-of-the-art research in all areas of robotics.
 The conference will consist of oral and poster presentations of accepted papers, demonstrations, invited talks, and panels.